kfatehi/modmail/README.md

 Most of the time you can do all the work in the injection component.
 Sometimes, this is unsafe.
 In these cases, we must use the IPC facilities provided by Electron.

-For example, the `gpg` mod uses IPC to sends ciphertext to the embedder where it is then relayed by IPC to the main process.
+For example, the `pgp` mod uses IPC to sends ciphertext to the embedder where it is then relayed by IPC to the main process.

 The main process attempts to decrypt the ciphertext and then IPC's back the way it came until it replaces the DOM.